jonathanolson/slither/notes/patterns.md

   -
   - Should be possible to take "square only" rules, take embeddings in square board, only take (1) as representative
     - Note: will need to "apply" initial conditions to this section
   -
-  - Split "rules.ts" into separate files, so we don't pull in more than necessary?
-  -
   - Verify rules!
   -